 - Modernizes and strengthens the financial aid and reporting system to make data about colleges more transparent, accurate about how well institutions are serving their students, and accessible for students and families.

 - Strengthens the accountability standards for higher education institutions and provides relief to defrauded borrowers.

 Legislation AYA Supports

 Student Loan Debt Relief Act (H.R.3887/S.2235)

-This bicameral bill, introduced by Senator Warren (D-MA) and House Majority Whip Clyburn (D-SC), would cancel up to $50K in student debt per borrower for 75% of the 45 million Americans saddled in debt.
+Introduced by Senator Warren (D-MA) and House Majority Whip Clyburn (D-SC), this bicameral bill would cancel up to $50K in student debt per borrower for 75% of the 45 million Americans saddled in debt.
 Borrowers earning $100K or less will be eligible for the full $50K in debt cancellation, and the cancellation amount will reduce by $1 for every $3 in income above $100K.
 The legislation also includes additional benefits, such as the ability to convert private loans into federal loans that qualify for cancellation and the ability to discharge student debt in bankruptcy.

 College Transparency Act (H.R.2030/S.839)

 This bill led by Sens.
 Cassidy (R-LA), Warren (D-MA), Scott (R-SC), and Whitehouse (D-RI), and Reps Krishnamoorthi (D-IL-8) and Stivers (R-OH-15) garnered significant bipartisan support from members of Congress in both chambers.
 If passed, the legislation would overturn a ban on a federal data system to track employment and graduation outcomes of college students and ensure accurate reporting on student outcomes.
 In order to protect student privacy, the bill bans the sale of the data, prohibits access by law enforcement, and limits the use of personally identifiable information.
 Creating more transparency in program and institution outcomes will help young Americans choose a college or university that's right for them.